CHILD SAFETY

 The Scale of the Problem

-Data from poison control centers across Europe and North America tell a consistent story: accidental medicine poisoning is one of the most common causes of emergency hospitalization for children under 6 years old.
-According to the American Association of Poison Control Centers, over 50,000 children under 6 end up in emergency rooms each year in the US alone because of accidental contact with medicines.
-More than half of these cases involve medicines found in a purse, on a nightstand, or in an unlocked drawer.
+Statistics in Europe and the United States are similar.
+According to the American Association of Poison Control Centers, in the US alone more than 50,000 children under 6 end up in emergency departments every year because of accidental contact with medicines.
+More than half of these cases involve medicines found in a handbag, on a bedside table, or in an unlocked drawer.

 Why Children Are Especially Vulnerable